magento/magento2-page-builder/docs/configurations/panel-configurations.md

 ![Panel menu](../images/panel-horizontal-default.png)

-You can customize the panel menu in three ways:
+You can customize the panel menu in four ways:

 1. Rename panel groups.
+2. Reorder panel groups.
-2. Add new panel group.
+2. Add new panel groups.
-3. Add your content type to a panel group.
+3. Add content types to different panel groups.

-## Rename the panel groups
+## Rename panel groups

 To rename the panel groups, you need to override the defaults configured in the Page Builder `group.xml` file as follows: